hupe13/extensions-leaflet-map-github/readme.md

 * Leaflet.Control.FullScreen 2.4.0
 * Backend interface for non-admin
 * File Manager
-* leaflet-dir: Tracks from all files in a directory
+* leaflet-directory: Tracks from all files in a directory

 ## Upgrade Notice